-In case of a total destruction of the head as a result of mechanical injury it is unreasonable to conduct the examination of the corpse in the place of discovery, BECAUSE in case of a total destruction of the head the cause of death is established by external examination.

-- 27 The determination of death coming by the degree of putrefactive changes of the corpse has a fairly relative value, BECAUSE the intensity of decomposition of tissue depends on environmental conditions. - 28 Blood seized from the place of incident and a reference sample of the carrier-object are to be directed to the crime laboratory, BECAUSE in some cases the carrier-object can have an influence on the result of the analysis. - 29 On the grounds of a written application from the relatives about the violent nature of death the forensic medical expert must start the examination of the corpse immediately in the place of discovery, BECAUSE a written application from the relatives about the violent nature of death is the cause for issuing an order on commissioning the forensic analysis. - 30 It is unreasonable to conduct the examination of a corpse with signs of total decomposition, BECAUSE in cases of total decomposition it is impossible to establish the cause of death.
+- 25. In the case of a total destruction of the head as a result of mechanical injury it is unreasonable to conduct the examination of a corpse in the place of discovery, because in the case of a total destruction of the head the cause of death is established by external examination. - 26.
+Based on the state of the adipocere it is possible to establish the season when the death happened, because adipocere is formed depending on the environmental conditions. - 27.
+The determination of death time by the degree of putrefactive changes of a corpse has a fairly relative value, because the intensity of decomposition of tissue depends on environmental conditions. - 28.
+Blood collected at the crime scene and a sample of the carrier-object must be sent to the crime laboratory, because in some cases the carrier-object can have an influence on the result of the analysis. - 29.
+On the grounds of a written application from the relatives about the violent nature of death, the forensic medical expert must start the examination of a corpse immediately in the place of discovery, because a written application from the relatives about the violent nature of death is the cause for issuing an order on commissioning a forensic analysis. - 30.
+It is unreasonable to conduct the examination of a corpse with signs of total decomposition, because in cases of total decomposition it is impossible to establish the cause of death.